instructure/instructure-ui/docs/guides/form-errors.md

 We wanted to allow users to start using the new format without making it mandatory, but after the introductory period `newError` will be deprecated and `error` type will be changed to look and behave the same way.

 With this update we also introduced the "required asterisk" which will display an `*` character next to field labels that are required.
-This update is not opt-in and will apply to **all** InstUI form components so if you we relying on a custom solution for this feature before, you need to remove that to avoid having double asterisks.
+This update is not opt-in and will apply to **all** InstUI form components so if you were relying on a custom solution for this feature before, you need to remove that to avoid having double asterisks.

 Here are examples with different form components:

 ```ts
 ---